Johan Heyns: Assassination

-On Saturday evening, 5 November 1994, Heyns was playing cards with his wife and three grandchildren (then aged 2, 8 and 11) at his home in Pretoria.
-He died instantly when an unidentified attacker using a .303 caliber rifle delivered a single gunshot through a window.
+On Saturday evening, 5 November 1994, Heyns was playing cards with his wife and three grandchildren (then aged 2, 8 and 11) at his home in Pretoria when he was shot by an unidentified attacker using a .303 caliber rifle delivered a single gunshot through a window.
 The bullet entered at the back of his neck and left near his eye, leaving a wound as big as a man's fist.
+Heyns died instantly.
+He was 66 years old.

 Although the police would not speculate on a motive, many were convinced that Heyns was killed by white extremists.
 Shortly after his assassination, a secretary of Die Burger, an Afrikaans newspaper, received threats that three Afrikaans-speaking cabinet members would be next.
 The caller told the secretary that he had already lost everything as a result of affirmative action: "We belong… I belong to no organization.
 And this will not be the last one."
 Subsequent threats followed, indicating that Mandela was also a target.

-Motives

-His Biblical view against Apartheid that led to the schism with and founding of the Afrikaanse Protestantse Kerk and the declaration of apartheid as a sin was interpreted by some as an act of treason against the political and ethical values and aspirations of the Afrikaners.

-Heyns' assassin left very few clues, and no arrests have been made.

-In the book The Tall Assassin: the darkest political murders of the old South Africa it is claimed that he was killed because he was a double agent.